UBC-MDS/movielover_py/README.md

 ### Visualization App Purpose

+#### Motivation
+Millions of movies are published on a variety of channels; however, filtering excellent movies could be time-consuming.
+If we could provide a list of popular movies based on customers' preferences and illustrate approximation of box offices from different dimensions, they will save a large amount of time on searching for high-quality movies.
+To solve this challenge, we propose building a data visualization app that allows movie enthusiasts to explore the top 10 popular movies, box offices and other relevant information.
+Our app can be served as a great exploratory tool for people who like visualization and friendly-user-interface to extract various data at the same time with minimum efforts to select the filters.

-To visit our deployed dashboard on Heroku, The full proposal can be found in [our proposal file](https://github.com/UBC-MDS/movielover_py/blob/main/docs/proposal.md).
+The full proposal can be found in [our proposal file](https://github.com/UBC-MDS/movielover_py/blob/main/docs/proposal.md).

+### Usage Instructions

+To visit our deployed dashboard on Heroku, please visit the [link](https://dsci532-group21-movielover.herokuapp.com/).

+Users can select year range and multiple genres in the side bar to filter out movie data to visualize in the dashboard.
+The dashboard contains three graphics (bar chart, line chart and scatterplot).
+Detailed introduction about the graphics can be found in the followed section.

+Our app support interactivity between graphs.
+Detailed instruction as follows:
+- Bar chart: Total US revenue of a movie genre will be shown by hovering over the bar.
+Also, users can click a genre to make it highlighted and other two graphs will change automatically to specify a genre as well.
+- Line chart: Average US revenue of a movie genre in the year will be shown by hovering over the point on the line.
+Morover, users can select an interval to highlight a more specified period.
+- Scatter plot: IMDB rating and duration of a movie will be shown by hovering over the point.
+Interval selection is also supported in the scatterplot to serve presentation needs.

 ### App Description

-`Movie Lover` is a dashboard designed to help movie enthusiasts explore various information (depending on the filter constraints) about movies, such as the US gross revenue for different movies genres (in a bar chart), the relationship between runtime and rating (scatter plot), as well as a top-rated movies table (scrollable tabular data).
+`Movie Lover` is a dashboard designed to help movie enthusiasts explore various information (depending on the filter constraints) about movies, such as the US gross revenue for different movies genres (in a bar chart), the relationship between runtime and rating (scatter plot), as well as trends of average gross revenue by genres in selected year range.
 Users can filter out the movies' release years using the slider bar underneath the landing page's title.
-Underneath the slider, there is a dropdown menu, where users can select the movies genres they are interested in.
-The bar chart and scatter plot will be shown on the right side above the table.
-In the bar chart, a genre with the highest revenue will have a brighter colour.
-As for the scatter plot, when users hover over the points, detailed values of runtime and rating will pop up on the top.
-At the bottom table, users are able to check out movie information regards of `Ranking`, `Movie Titles`, `Duration (mins)` and `MPAA Rating`.
+Underneath the slider, there is a click box, where users can select the movies genres they are interested in.
+The line chart and scatter plot will be shown on the right side above the bar chart.

 ### App Sketch